-Nothing will make you feel more feminine than smooth, hair-free skin.
-There are lots of options for hair removal, including shaving, waxing, plucking, depilatories, etc.
+Nothing will make you feel more feminine than smooth, hair-free skin!

-But the holy grail is permanent hair removal.
-This is especially true if you’re planning a full transition.
+However, the holy grail is permanent hair removal.
+This is especially true for those planning a full MTF transition.

-In this post, I share what actually works for permanent hair removal – and the pros and cons of each method.
+In this blog post, I’ll share what actually works for permanent hair removal – and the pros and cons of each approach.

 Electrolysis